Fairlay/Bitcoin-Betting/README.md

   }
 ```

-## Transfer / Burn Funds including Withdrawals via Cross Chain Bridges (Transfer)
+## Transfer / Burn Withdraw Funds (Transfer)
 Allows you to transfer funds to a different user account  or to burn the funds to withdraw them via a cross chain bridge.
 Funds that are burned, can be retrieved via Smart Chain Bridges on other Chains.
-For burning transaction the "Descr"  field needs to contain the ETH withdrawal address.
+For burning transaction the "Descr"  field needs to contain the withdrawal address.
 Adding additional information in the "Descr" field or putting an wrong address there might result in your funds being permanently lost.
 Request:
 ```jsonc
 {